Blog

 Checking out the competition in care: why you need to do it

-BY Cahoot Marketing – 3 YEARS AGO
+BY Cahoot Marketing

-person after age 65 is expected to live with a disability — and consequently need care — for around 10 years.
+The demand for adult social care in the UK continues to grow, with over a quarter of the population predicted to be aged 65 or over in the next 50 years.
+Not only that but the average person after age 65 is expected to live with a disability — and consequently need care — for around 10 years.
 So with such great demand for adult social care, surely the competition isn’t such an issue right?
 Wrong.

-That demand comes from families and partners under pressure and desperately searching for care they can trust.
-At such a stressful time in their lives and feeling potentially overwhelmed by the process, they’re turning towards care providers whose clear and compassionate
+That need for care comes from families and caregivers under pressure and desperately searching for care they can trust.
+At such a stressful time in their lives and feeling potentially overwhelmed by the process, they’re turning towards care providers whose clear and compassionate message rings true and rises above the rest.

-competition matters.
+That message they’re hearing needs to stand out from the crowd.
+And that’s where competition matters.
 The demand for social care is heading to care providers who have carved out their niche among their competition with a meaningful message that helps build their local reputation.

-To tap into this demand you, therefore, need to discover where you sit among your competitors and crucially, what really makes you different from them — otherwise known as your USP or ‘unique selling proposition’.
-This will then help you form your key message about your
+To attract those seeking care you need to discover where you sit among your competitors and crucially, what really makes you different from them — otherwise known as your USP or ‘unique selling proposition’.
+This will then help you form your key message about your service offering or ‘value proposition’.

 Not just for the big boys